joaquinfox/listmaker_curriculum/README.md

 ## General Idea

-Build a bunch of JS apps to get good at JS and all things web (since JS is at the heart of all things web).
-The idea is that this progression starts with raw (vanilla) JS and adds layers of abstractions, frameworks and libraries.
-The idea is to learn in concrete terms how these different elements combine and how each element solves a problem you had in the step before.
+Get *really*good at JavaScript by building a bunch of list maker type apps.
+This guided progression starts with raw (vanilla) JS and adds layers of abstractions, frameworks and libraries, over time.
+You learn how these different elements combine and how each of them solves a problem you had in the step before.
-For example the first unit is strictly vanilla JS, which illustrates JS's native ability to build and manipulate DOM elements.
-But the app has no back end and no frameworks so data persistence and state management are challenges.
-Subsequent units introduce persisting data to files and data bases and API's as well as state management tools such as Redux and React hooks.
+For example the first unit works entirely in vanilla JS, and explores JS's native ability to build and manipulate DOM elements.
+But because the app has no back end and uses no frameworks, data persistence and state management are challenges.
+Subsequent units introduce tools and methods to deal with these limitations, and give you a deep understanding of why a certain tool might be called for, and when.

 ## Core Concepts